 The credit rating process at Siemens Bank is based on established reporting and monitoring processes, ensuring that credit ratings are up to date.
-Qualitative and quantitative information is regularly monitored, classified and promptly included in any credit rating assessment.
+Qualitative and guantitative information is regularly monitored, classified and promptly included in any credit rating assessment.

 Lending-portfolio modeling and management using credit value at risk is complemented by targeted sensitivity analyses and stress tests.
-The stress tests and sensitivity analyses for credit risk are carried out regularly for the overall risk reporting as well as ad hoc.
-The purpose of sensitivity analyses is to consider individual risk factors in isolation.
-Stress tests, on the other hand, provide a holistic view for the purposes of assessing credit risk.
-By integrating stress testing into the analysis of internal capital adequacy, the Bank is able to identify any areas in which action is required.
-Inverse stress tests also play a specific role.
-Although these inverse tests do not form part of the analysis of internal capital adequacy, they nevertheless constitute important indicators in the early detection of risk and in the identification of possible risks to internal capital adequacy.
+The stress tests and sensitivity analyses Types of collateral for credit risk are carried out regularly for the overall risk reporting as well as ad hoc.
+The purpose of sensitivity anal-In its management of credit risk, Siemens Bank makes a disyses is to consider individual risk factors in isolation.
+Stress tinction between two fundamental categories of collateral: tests, on the other hand, provide a holistic view for the " The first category comprises assets in the form of finanpurposes of assessing credit risk.
+By integrating stress testcial or other collateral that the Bank can realize in the ing into the analysis of internal capital adequacy, the Bank event of a default, thereby allowing the Bank to limit the is able to identify any areas in which action is required. incurred loss.
+This category includes, in particular, physi-Inverse stress tests also play a specific role.
+Although these cal assets in the case of capital investment loans or projinverse tests do not form part of the analysis of internal ect finance as well as cash collateral. capital adequacy, they nevertheless constitute important indicators in the early detection of risk and in the identifica-" The second category comprises collateral in the form of tion of possible risks to internal capital adequacy.

 The model scenarios used for the stress tests take into account both historical scenarios and the strategic direction currently being pursued by Siemens Bank.
 At the core of the scenarios is a macroeconomic approach that simulates the impact of a recession on the lending portfolio and the internal capital adequacy.
 Within the scenarios, Siemens Bank makes a distinction between a shallow, a moderate and a severe recession.